unsw-se3011/SENG3011_Neon/Reports/DesignDetail.md

 # 2. Discuss your current thinking about how parameters can be passed to your module and how results are collected.
 Show an example of a possible interaction. (e.g.- sample HTTP calls with URL	and parameters)

+Based on the structure of API,we will use JS for requesting data by passing through the parameters.Then the API server will response the JSON object by request URL and parameters.API are currently separate into 5 sections reports,reports_event,article,location and user.Each of them provides related method for getting suitable result.
 # Passing Parameters and Collecting Results

 **Input Parameters for API:**